vicjam3s/OPTIMA-parallel/README.md

    npm run dev
    ```

-The app will run locally on the port provided by Vite (usually `http://localhost:5173`).
+The app will run locally on the port provided by Vite (usually `http://localhost:5173`), but using the live url from deployment, will run on project/vercel.com

 ---